pranavstormer17/GPU-Image-Processing-CUDA-Sobel-Edge-Detector/README.md

-# GPU Image Processing-CUDA Sobel Edge Detector
+# GPU Image Processing - CUDA Sobel Edge Detector

 **Short description:**
 This project demonstrates GPU acceleration for image processing by implementing a grayscale conversion and Sobel edge detection using CUDA.
 The program accepts command line arguments, measures GPU execution time, and writes the processed image and a CSV timing log.
 Intended as a final project for a CUDA/GPU course.